 James Stephen (1758 - 1832)

-Another abolition activist was James Stephen.
-Stephen had studied law in Britain but was tempted by the prospect of making his fortune in the West Indies and moved there in 1783.
+Abolition activist James Stephen studied law in Britain.
+Tempted by the prospect of making his fortune in the West Indies, he moved there in 1783.
 On arrival in Barbados, he was asked to attended the trial of several slaves who had been wrongly accused of murder.
 They were all found guilty and sentenced to death.
-Stephen felt horrified at such a blatent miscarriage of justice and vowed never to own slaves himself.
+Stephen felt horrified at such a blatant miscarriage of justice and vowed never to own slaves himself.
 He began taking action by sending information and evidence back to the abolitionists in Britain about the inhumane treatment of slaves who worked on plantations.
-Stephen later returned to Britain and became active in the abolition movement.
-It was Stephen who instigated the 1806 ban by parliament on British ships carrying slaves to French owned territories and this act

 James Ramsey (1733 - 1789)

 James Ramsey was a naval doctor who was asked to treat an outbreak of dysentery on board a slave ship in 1759.
 Ramsey was so shocked by the conditions on board that it led him to leave the navy and he became an Anglican minister on the Caribbean island of St Kitts.
 As a clergyman, Ramsey preached to the slaves who worked on the plantations, much to the anger of the plantation owners.

 Ramsey returned to Britain ten years later and became involved in the Abolition Movement, Ramsay wrote several books based on his experiences of slavery.
 Because of his unique experiences of life on the plantations, he was asked to give evidence to parliament and worked closely with Wilberforce and the Abolition Committee.